 The same containers can be used in one's mind's eye to solve constrained loss equality problems.
 Defying the laws of gravity one needs to pare down the loss of largest claimant, if possible to the loss of the next largest claimant so as to try to equalize their losses.
 In this example if we start to "fill" the 300 container starting at its top, we can put 210 units of fluid, all of the estate before reaching the level at the top of the other claimant, whose container has height 60.
-Thus, to try to equalize the claims, all of the estate E of 210 must be given to claimant B, with 0 given to claimant A.
+Thus, to try to equalize the claims, all of the estate E of 210 must be given to claimant A.